smkyle90/skydy/README.md

 No untested code will be allowed to merge onto Master.
 A 90% coverage and test passing report is required for all Master PRs.

 #### Using PyTest
 This library uses pytest for testing.
-To run the full test suite use the command `pytest tests/ --cov=lib --cov-report=html`.
+To run the full test suite use the command `pytest tests/ --cov=skydy --cov-report=html`.

+Take note of the marks in `pytest.ini`.
+To run specific tests, say only on the "rigidbody" module, run `pytest tests/ --cov=skydy --cov-report=html -m rigidbody`.

+One can use the args `-vv -s` to get detailed print outs during testing, i.e., `pytest tests/ --cov=skydy --cov-report=html -vv -s`

 ### Code Style
 Code style is handled and enforced with [Black](https://github.com/psf/black), [Flake8](https://gitlab.com/pycqa/flake8) and some additional stylers and formatters.
 A pre-commit hook is provided with this repository so that all code is automatically kept consistent.
 If there are any issues with formatting, please submit a formal PR to this repository.